Crops API

 Crop page methods

 Crop pages (PkdMediahubCropPage) have their own API.
-Most metadata methods delegate to the master asset, so alt text, tags, and the about note stay consistent.
+Most metadata methods delegate to the master asset, so alt text, labels, and the about note stay consistent.

 MethodReturnsDescription